jlord/old-site/content/blog/getting-started-web.md

 ## General: Keeping Track of Work, Version Control
 As you're learning about web development you're likely to come across GitHub.com.
 This website stores code for users that are using [Git](), a version control system, with their work.
 This is a type of system that allows you to track changes over time so that you can work efficiently, not lose work and go back in time when you've made a mistake!
 GitHub takes Git a step beyond by allowing you to view online the changes a project has seen (rather than reading terminal screens).
 It's a whole other thing to learn, however, with its own lingo, but you can do it:

-- [Hello World Guide]() A guide from GitHub to introduce you to the basic Git concepts and do them yourself just using the website.
+- [Hello World Guide](https://guides.github.com/activities/hello-world) A guide from GitHub to introduce you to the basic Git concepts and do them yourself just using the website.
-- [Git-it]() An app with lessons that teach you Git and GitHub on the command line (Terminal).
+- [Git-it](http://github.com/jlord/git-it) An app with lessons that teach you Git and GitHub on the command line (Terminal).
 Also, I wrote it!

 ## General: Open Source
+Open source projects are ones that are free for anyone to use.
+On GitHub you'll find many that fit a common pattern which means including a readme, license and contributing file.
+These are some resources for getting the lay of the open-source-project land.

+- [Contributing to Open Source](https://guides.github.com/activities/contributing-to-open-source) A GitHub guide on the basic elements of open source projects and community.

 ---